Opportunities include everything from teaching to working on an organic farm.

 You can earn a decent living, mostly in İstanbul and the other major cities, as an English teacher at a university or a school.
 Good jobs require a university degree and TEFL (Teaching English as a Foreign Language) certificate or similar.

-If you want to proactively contact potential employers, Wikipedia has a list of universities in Turkey.
+If you want to proactively contact potential employers, Wikipedia has lists of universities and private schools in Turkey.

 There are lots of jobs at dershane (private schools), which pay good wages and offer attractions such as accommodation (although it may be on or near the school campus in the suburbs) and work permits.
 Some even pay for your flight to Turkey and/or flights home.